 - requires only building work that is shown to have little impact on the values of the place or involves removal of features that are intrusive

 - retains the existing use of the place or restores a previous significant use

-- is for conservation works such as repairs using traditional materials and techniques, such as re-roofing.
+- is for conservation works such as maintenance and repairs using traditional materials and techniques, such as re-roofing.

 What an Exemption Certificate does not cover